How to Transfer DVD Footage to iTunes on a Mac

 Windows Media Player, also known as WMP, is a media player and media library utility installed by default with Microsoft Windows operating system (Windows 8 excluded).
 It accepts a variety of video, audio files such as WMV, AVI, MPG, MP4 as input, as well as audio CDs, data CDs, and data DVDs.
 As a WMP user you would assume it plays DVD-Video disc you purchase from Amazon or local store.
 Don't be surprised if you find it otherwise.
 You can't use Windows Media Player to play DVD-Video disc.
 The reason for this is that there are copy protection present on most commercial DVDs.

 So, is there an easy way to import DVD files to Windows Media Player?
 Absolutely yes!
 Just rip the disc and then convert the DVD video to the more manageable format (i.e. wmv) that Windows Media Player will read.
-Whether you're going to rip discs for Windows Media Player video file or backup on hard drive, our DVD ripping software of choice is DVD Ripper for Windows.
+Whether you're going to rip discs for Windows Media Player video file or backup on hard drive, our DVD ripping software of choice is DVD Ripper.

 It can strip commercial DVDs of their CSS encryption, and convert the movie files of DVD to whatever format you need.
 And the software lets you tweak just about everything after you've got the movie from disc.
 Plus, it also provides pre-configurated profiles for those who intend to watch the movie on a handheld gadget.
 Some of you may be using a Mac computer, please visit DVD Ripper for Mac.